Bubobubobubobubo/slides-ICLC/README.md

-# slides-ICLC
+# Slides ICLC

-Slides for the ICLC presentation
+These slides are using reveal.js.